apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

         ...
     }

-The `ExecutionContext` provides two main capabilities to the fixture script:
+The `ExecutionContext` provides three main capabilities to the fixture script:

 * the script can execute other child fixture scripts (1.8.0-SNAPSHOT)